Thorne (TV series): Production

 Prior to filming, David Morrissey commented on how he became involved with the role: "I was doing a film in New Zealand, on my own, in winter.
 I really needed a book.
 I stumbled across a Thorne novel, liked it, and then I looked up Mark online and found a question-and-answer session where he said that if his books ever made it to the screen, he’d like me to play the lead.
 I thought, that’s a good start".
-The first two novels adapted for the series were Sleepyhead, in which Thorne has to track down and stop a serial killer who aims to leave his victims alive but unable to communicate because of locked-in syndrome; and Scaredy Cat, in which two serial killers, Martin Palmer and Stuart Nicklin, begin to work in tandem to pick off their victims.
+The first two novels adapted for the series were Sleepyhead, in which Thorne has to track down and stop a serial killer who aims to leave his victims alive but unable to communicate because of locked-in syndrome; and Scaredycat, in which two serial killers, Martin Palmer and Stuart Nicklin, begin to work in tandem to pick off their victims.

 Billingham later expressed a desire to film all ten Thorne novels.
 Likewise, Morrissey confirmed in February 2011 that a second series had gone into production.
 However, in a newsletter issued to members of his mailing list in December 2012, Billingham stated that Morrissey's role in The Walking Dead had suspended plans for any further series.
 To date, no further series of Thorne have been produced.